- ICH GCP

 I. For each vaccine separately, to evaluate non-inferiority of one compared to two vaccination doses in the prevention of new HPV16/18 cervical HPV infections that persist 6+ months in girls ages 12-16 years at vaccination.

 II.
 For each vaccine separately, to evaluate one dose of HPV vaccination compared to no vaccination in the protection against HPV16/18 cervical HPV infections that persist 6+ months in girls ages 12-16 years at vaccination; protection resultant from two HPV vaccine doses compared to no vaccination will also be investigated.
-Note that the second epidemiological survey group (the end-of-study survey) will serve as the primary unvaccinated group for these analyses.
+Note that the second epidemiological survey group (the end-of-study survey or EOSS) will serve as the primary unvaccinated group for these analyses.

 SECONDARY OBJECTIVES:

-II.
-For each vaccine separately, to compare immunogenicity via measurement of serum antibodies between girls who received one and two doses of the HPV vaccines.
+I. For each vaccine separately, to compare immunogenicity via measurement of serum antibodies between girls who received one and two doses of the HPV vaccines.
 When looking at these antibodies, the primary focus will be on HPV16/18; antibodies against additional HPV types included in the nonavalent HPV vaccine will also be investigated.

 ANCILLARY OBJECTIVES:

-IIIa.
-To evaluate inferiority of one versus two doses.
-IIIb.
-To evaluate reduction in the HPV attack rate of one and two doses compared to none by time (years 1 through 4).
+V. Conditional on demonstrating inferiority of one versus two doses of the vaccine (Primary Objective #1), to evaluate A) inferiority of one versus two doses and B) reduction in the HPV attack rate of one and two doses compared to none by time (years 1 through 4).

-IV.
+VI.
 Obtain participants authorization to passively track cervical pre-cancer, carcinoma in situ and cervical cancer outcomes through the national tumor registry, national cytology laboratory, social security registries, national cytology laboratory, and other resources after the trial ends (i.e., to continue indefinitely or until consent is rescinded).

-V. Establish a biobank including blood components (for example but not limited to serum, red blood cells, plasma, peripheral blood mononuclear cells), urine, oral and cervical swab samples collected from girls in the randomized trial and the epidemiologic HPV survey for futures analysis related to HPV infection, associated diseases, and effects of the vaccine.
+VII.
+Establish a biobank including blood components (for example but not limited to serum, red blood cells, plasma, peripheral blood mononuclear cells), urine, oral and cervical swab samples collected from girls in the randomized trial and the epidemiologic HPV survey for futures analysis related to HPV infection, associated diseases, and effects of the vaccine.

 ARM III: Participants receive Gardasil IM at month 0 and 6.